 Some of the material may be outdated, some links may be broken, and your writing, formatting, and image creation skills have come a long way since those early days.
 In other words, there’s a lot you can do to make these older posts better.

 You put a lot of time and effort into your blog post.
 Why not make sure you get the most from them by going back from time to time reviving them?
-Instead of writing new content, schedule some time each week to revive an old post or two.
+Instead of writing new content, schedule some time each week to refresh an old post or two.

 And that’s what this short report is all about.
 I’ll walk you through the process and make it easy to follow along, and it’s broken down into nine simple steps.